omvatten/qdiv/docs/_build/html/_sources/Information and statistics.rst.txt

    stats.print_info(obj)

-Opens a dialogue box with information about the number of samples, number of reads, minimum and maximum number of reads in a samples, meta data, etc.
+Prints information about the number of samples, number of reads, minimum and maximum number of reads in a samples, meta data, etc.

 .. code-block:: python